Homily for the 8th Sunday in Ordinary Time Year A 2017

 Are there parts of my life that need God and those that don't?
 For example, I need God on Sunday from 9am to 10am, but the rest of the week is mine.
 Or one could say, I need God when I am sick, bereaved or in trouble, but not when it comes to my work, my business or my family life.

-A story is told about Catholic family that went out to eat at their favourite restaurant.
+A story is told about a Catholic family that went out to eat at their favourite restaurant.
 When their meal was brought out, the mom asked her four year old daughter to say grace, as she usually did at home.
 But the little girl refused to do so.
 When the mother asked why, she said: "At home the food is free, so we have to thank God.
 But here, why thank God when daddy is going to pay for it?"

 Scripture and Theology